20% Ponant Bonus

 Set sail with PONANT on an exceptional itinerary and discover the beauty of the Norwegian fjords.

-You will then take the direction of Arendal, once known as the Venice of the North because of its canals, will be an utterly charming port of call.
+You will then take the direction of Arendal, once known as the Venice of the North because of its canals, which will be an utterly charming port of call.

 Your ship will then sail towards the Geiranger Fjord, a UNESCO World Heritage Site, before making its way to the small colourful and cosmopolitan towns of Hellesylt and Alesund.